ICE agents shoot and wound man during traffic stop in Central California

 “All of a sudden I heard like a shot fired … and then maybe like 10 seconds later, I heard about five or six more go off,” she said.

-When the shots started, she said she put her car in reverse.
-“I was scared because I was like there’s nowhere for me to go,” Valencia said.
+When the shots started, Valencia said she put her car in reverse.
+“I was scared because I was like, there’s nowhere for me to go,” she said.

+Kolasinski said that when he met with Mendoza Hernandez in the hospital, he was “adamant” that agents fired at him before he moved his vehicle.

+CNN has reached out to DHS for further comment on the incident and was referred back to the agency’s initial statement on the matter.
+CNN has also requested law enforcement body camera footage of the shooting.

 Credibility of DHS accounts questioned in prior car-involved incidents